Zunair/GoogleAssistantWindows/README.md

 I had to copy the `third_party\protobuf\src\google\protobuf` into `googleapis\google` for the build to work, I think this is because under linux this third_party folder would be added to `usr/local/include`

-This leaves a few `google.api` files missing, so I had to generate the whole of the googleapis c# gRPC code.
-I gave up trying to do this in Windows and used a Linux VM instead.

 ## Resources
 http://developers.google.com/assistant/sdk/